botsman/TLS-proxy/README.md

 Simple proxy server meant to be run in secure a Google Cloud environment.

+In order to use it with Google Cloud Secret manager you need to specify `projectId` environment variable.

 Server support two use-cases:
 1. TLS connection to any server using TLS certificates from Google Cloud Secret Manager